ikrasovytskyi/owox-data-marts-v1/apps/backend/src/common/scheduler/README.md

 1. Prevents new triggers from being processed
 2. Tracks active trigger processing
+3. Signals OS processes when available (`SIGTERM`; `SIGKILL` after timeout)
-3. Waits for active processing to complete
-4. Only terminates after all processing is complete or a configurable timeout is reached
+4. Waits for active processing to complete or until the configurable timeout

+Internally, the service exposes helpers (`isInShutdownMode`, `registerActiveProcess`/`unregisterActiveProcess`, `updateProcessPid`) and `initiateShutdown(signal)`, which is invoked by the module lifecycle (`onModuleDestroy`).

 The timeout for graceful shutdown can be configured using the `SCHEDULER_GRACEFUL_SHUTDOWN_TIMEOUT_MINUTES` environment variable.
-If active processes are still running when the timeout is reached, the application will log details about these processes and then terminate.
+If active processes are still running when the timeout is reached, the application will log details about these processes, send `SIGKILL` to known PIDs, and then terminate.